-KTIV-TV, Channel 4 in Sioux City, Iowa is licensed by KTIV Television, Inc., a wholly owned subsidiary of Quincy Newspapers, Incorporated (QNI) in Quincy, Illinois.
-QNI is a privately held, family owned company which also owns and operates the following media properties:
+KTIV-TV, Channel 4 in Sioux City, Iowa is licensed by KTIV Television, Inc., a wholly owned subsidiary of Quincy Media, Incorporated (QMI) in Quincy, Illinois.
+QMI is a privately held, family owned company which also owns and operates the following media properties:

 The Quincy Herald-Whig, a daily newspaper in Quincy, Illinois;

 The New Jersey Herald, a daily newspaper in Newton, New Jersey;

 WBNG-TV, Channel 12, Binghamton, New York;

 WPTA-TV, Channel 21 and NBC - Fort Wayne, Indiana;

 WGEM-TV, Channel 10 and WGEM-AM-FM in Quincy, Illinois;